jhpyle/docassemble/_docs/fields.md

 `datatype: yesnowide`, except with True and False inverted.

 {% include side-by-side.html demo="fields-yesnowide" %}

+<a name="uncheck others"></a>Sometimes, when you are using a series of
+these checkboxes, you might want to have a "none of the above" selection.
+To do this, add a field for the selection, and associate it with a variable.
+(Your interview does not need to use the variable.)
+Then modify the field with `uncheck others: True`.

+{% include side-by-side.html demo="fields-yesno-uncheck-others" %}

+This will cause the field to act as a "none of the above" field for all the other yes/no checkbox fields on the page.
+If you want the field to only relate to specific other fields, use a list of the variable names of those fields instead of `True`.

+{% include side-by-side.html demo="fields-yesno-uncheck-others-list" %}

 <a name="fields yesnoradio"></a>`datatype: yesnoradio` will show radio
 buttons offering choices "Yes" and "No."